-The above two (pinning and floating) can be thought of as follows: If you have a grid with pinning and / or floating, then 'flatten out' the grid in your head so that all rows and columns are visible, then the range selection will work as you would expect in the flattened out version with only full rectangles can be selectable.
+The above two (pinning and floating) can be thought of as follows: if you have a grid with pinning and / or floating, then 'flatten out' the grid in your head so that all rows and columns are visible, then the range selection will work as you would expect in the flattened out version where only full rectangles can be selectable.

-a list of range selection objects, each object contain the details of one range.
+a list of cell range objects, each of which contains the details of one range.
 The

-structure of the range selection is as follows:
+structure of the cell range object is as follows:

 Clears the range selection.